govex/setting-performance-targets-getting-started-guide/CategoryTwo.md

   * **Confirm all [trends](Glossary.md) and [anomalies](Glossary.md)**
   * **Show (do not just tell)** what it would take to reach the overconfident target
   * **Find a middle ground**
+* **Adjust the timelines.** If the target setter is unwilling to change the target, consider adjusting the timeline for achieveing it.
 * **Let it go.** If leadership wants to set impossibly high expectations, there are worse problems to have.

 ###What not to do with overconfidence?